 Best for: validated funnel, scale-stage growthBest for: long-tail intent and brand authority

-After the lag period, organic CAC drops to roughly $0 to $200 per lead compared to $200 to $2,000 for paid.
+After the lag period, organic CAC drops materially.
 The asset keeps working.
 Paid stops the moment you stop paying.

 The lag period is what kills most engagements.
 The CFO sees the spend.
 The CFO does not see traffic yet.
 The founder gets pressured to cut content.
 The team cuts content.
 A competitor who stuck with it owns the keyword universe two years later.